 In December 2019 EUROFIMA has committed itself to an office building lease which commenced in January 2022 with a lease term of 10 years.

-The present value of all future cash outflows from this lease contract are estimated at around EUR 2.4 million.
+The present value of all future cash outflows from this lease contract are estimated at around EUR 2.4 million and is considered immaterial.

 14. BORROWINGS

 EUROFIMA's borrowings comprise of the following